First observation of a nuclear $s$-state of $\Xi$ hypernucleus, $^{15}_{\Xi}{\rm C}$: Discussion

 Although the $B_{\Xi^-}$ values of the E373-T1 and E07-T007 events are negative, the values are consistent with $B_{\Xi^-}=$0.17~MeV expected for the $3D$ atomic level within 2.0$\sigma$ and 1.4$\sigma$ errors, respectively.
 Since the $B_{\Xi^-}$ of the E07-T011 event has a large error, the E07-T011 event can be attributed to the nuclear $1p$ state or the atomic $3D$ state.

 The calculated $B_{\Xi^-}$ of 5.93~MeV with the Ehime potential in the nuclear $1s$ state is pretty close to the weighted averages of $B_{\Xi^-}$ being 6.13 $\pm$ 0.25~MeV or 6.46 $\pm$ 0.25~MeV.
 Therefore, this experimental result supports the Ehime potential.
 The $B_{\Xi^-}$ value in the nuclear $1s$ state in RMF theory is 9.4~MeV with isospin-dependent potential and 8.0~MeV without that potential, and the latter figure is closer.
 The $B_{\Xi^-}$ with a parameter ${\rm SL_3}$ in SHF theory matches with our results.
 It is to be noted that the present result is almost consistent with the predicted $B_{\Xi^-}$ in a $1s_{1/2}$ state, 5.37~MeV by the QMC model.
+The $B_{\Xi^-}$ values by chiral EFT of 5.40~MeV in the $0s$ state and 0.67~MeV in the $0p$ state are almost consistent with the present result.
 Yamamoto has calculated the $B_{\Xi^-}$ values in the ESC16 model~\cite{Nagels:2015lfa} and with the result by HAL QCD~\cite{Sasaki:2019qnh} in Ref.~\cite{Yamamoto:2020ge}.
-The $B_{\Xi^-}$ values by ESC16 are 5.7~MeV in the $1s$ state and 1.2~MeV in the $1p$ state and the $B_{\Xi^-}$ values by HAL QCD are 5.5~MeV in the $1s$ state and 0.7~MeV in the $1p$ state.
+The $B_{\Xi^-}$ values by ESC16 are 5.7~MeV in the $1s$ state and 1.2~MeV in the $1p$ state and the $B_{\Xi^-}$ values by HAL QCD are 5.5~MeV in the $1s$ state and 0.7~MeV in the $1p$ state, respectively.
 The values are consistent with the present result, and it should be noted that the latter was obtained from lattice calculations, without use of the experimental data.